atabel/eslint-plugin-tape/readme.md

 > ESLint rules for [tape](https://github.com/substack/tape)

-This ESLint plugin is a copy of the great [eslint-plugin-ava](https://github.com/sindresorhus/eslint-plugin-ava) but for tape.
+This ESLint plugin is a copy of the great [eslint-plugin-ava](https://github.com/sindresorhus/eslint-plugin-ava) adapting the rules to work for tape tests and removing AVA specific rules.

 ## Install